LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 - verify return values
 - verify loop invariants

-If you notice these are checking if the code is abiding by its contract
+If you notice, these are checking if actions are abiding by its contract

 Where do you **NOT** use assertions?
 - Validating user input